 Should we vote in a new government?
 Or should we link up with the struggle to usher in a democratic society?

-We are being asked to elect a new government through what is said to be a democratic process.
+In those capitalist nations that have elections, people are asked to select a new government through what is said to be a democratic process.
 It is true that the vote, together with other hard-won rights such as the rights of assembly, political organisation and free expression, are most important.
 But can the act of electing a government result in a democratic society?

 To govern is to direct, control and to rule with authority.
 Operating as the state this is what governments do.
 But to say that democracy is merely the act of electing a government to rule over us cannot be right because democracy should include all people in deciding how we live and what we do as a community.
 Democracy means the absence of privilege, making our decisions from a position of equality.
 Democracy means that we should live in a completely open society with unrestricted access to the information relevant to social issues.
 It means that we should have the powers to act on our decisions, because without such powers decisions are useless.
-So, be it Labour, Liberal, Tory or rule by any other kind of government, how does the operation of the state measure up to what socialists argue should be a democratic society?
+So, regardless of the political colour of the political party elected to government, how does the operation of the state measure up to what socialists argue should be a democratic society?

 For socialists the rule of government can never be democratic.
 Though it may include some incidental functions arising from the needs of people the main work of the state is the running of class-divided society; a system of economic exploitation.
 In the main governments work for a privileged section of society.
 They make the laws which protect the property rights of a minority who own and control natural resources, industry, manufacture and transport.
 These are the means of life on which we all depend but most of us have no say in how they are used.
 Behind Parliament governments operate in secret.
 They are part of the division of the world into rival capitalist states.
 With the back-up of their armed forces they pursue national capitalist interests.
 Though the politicians who run it may be elected, the state is the opposite of democracy